andri-h/andri-h/README.md

 - Don't use synthetic pesticides
 - Give insects a home, like [Wildbiene + Partner](https://wildbieneundpartner.ch)
 - Create a insect friendly garden / balcony, here are some tips from [WWF CH](https://www.wwf.ch/de/stories/biodiversitaet-foerdern-auf-dem-balkon-und-im-garten)
+- Have a look at the product range from [Waschbär](https://www.waschbaer.ch/)!
+They sell a lot of usefull environment friendly products!
 - If you plan for a new bathroom, consider a shower with heat recovery like [Joulia SA](https://joulia.com) from Switzerland.
 - You need a new roof, or the current one has to be fixed?
 Consider a solar system.
 There are beautiful roof-integrated systems like MATCH from [megasol](https://megasol.ch) and MegaSlate from [3S Solar Plus](https://3s-solarplus.ch).